Need help understanding 4-H terms? View 4-H Terms and Definitions for a full glossary of commonly used terminology.

 - State 4-H VLA

-The abbreviation NC4-HVLA should always appear without spaces between any letters.
+The abbreviation "NC4-HVLA" should always appear without spaces between any letters.

 North Carolina Association of Extension 4-H Youth Development Professionals